 Can a bad outlet cause others not to work?

-In most cases, a bad outlet won’t cause other outlets to stop working.
-However, if several outlets in the same area of your home stop working, it’s probably due to a tripped breaker.
+Most times, a bad outlet won’t cause other outlets to stop working.
+But if several outlets in the same area of your home stop working, it’s probably because of a tripped breaker.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.